-- D. The superintendent or designee shall respond in writing to the complainant within thirty (30) calendar days after the district received the written complaint by the district, unless otherwise agreed to by the complainant or if exceptional circumstances related to the complaint require an extension of the time limit.
-If an extension is needed, the district will notify the complainant in writing of the reasons for the extension and the anticipated response date in a language the complainant can understand, which may require language assistance for complainants with limited-English proficiency, in accordance with Title VI.
-At the time the district responds to the complainant, the district will send a copy of the response to the office of the superintendent of public (OSPI) instruction. - E. The response by the superintendent or designee will include: - 1.
-A summary of the results of the investigation; - 2.
-Whether the district failed to comply with WAC 392-190 or related guidelines; - 3.
-If the district failed to comply with WAC 392-190 or related guidelines, the corrective measures deemed necessary to correct the noncompliance; and - Notice of the complainant's right to appeal under WAC 392-190-005, including where and with whom the appeal should be filed.
+- F. Following completion of the investigation, the executive director of human resources shall provide the superintendent or designee with a full written report of the complaint and the results of the investigation, including an objective evaluation of all evidence (both inculpatory and exculpatory), unless the matter is resolved to the satisfaction of the complainant without an investigation or prior to the submission of a written report.
+This report must also be provided to all parties and their representatives, if any, at least ten (10) days before a final decision is made, or in compliance with timelines set forth in any applicable Collective Bargaining Agreement. - G. After review of the investigative report, the superintendent or designee shall utilize the preponderance of the evidence standard to determine whether the conduct violated the definition of sexual harassment as provided in Board Policy5160, whether the conduct occurred in the district's education program or activity, and whether the district complied with Chapter 392-190 WAC and/or related guidelines. - H. The superintendent or designee shall respond in writing to the parties within thirty (30) calendar days after the district received the written complaint by the district, unless otherwise agreed to by the parties or if exceptional circumstances related to the complaint require an extension of the time limit.
+If an extension is needed, the district must notify the parties in writing of the reasons for the extension and the anticipated response date in a language the parties can understand, which may require language assistance for a party with limited-English proficiency, in accordance with Title VI.
+At the time the district responds to the parties, the district will send a copy of the response to the office of the superintendent of public (OSPI) instruction.

+- I. The response by the superintendent or designee will include: - 1.
+A summary of the results of the investigation, including whether the alleged conduct violated the definition of sexual harassment as provided in Board Policy 5160 and whether the conduct occurred in the district's education program or activity; - 2.
+Whether the district failed to comply with Chapter 392-190 WAC or related guidelines; - 3.
+If the district failed to comply with Chapter 392-190 WAC or related guidelines, the corrective measures deemed necessary to correct the noncompliance; and - 4.
+Notice of the parties' right to appeal under WAC 392-190-005, including where and with whom the appeal should be filed.

-The district's response to the complaint will be provided in a language the complainant can understand, which may require language assistance for complainants with limited-English proficiency in accordance with Title VI.
+The district's response to the complaint will be provided in a language the parties can understand, which may require language assistance for a party with limited-English proficiency in accordance with Title VI.